-Editor’s note: I’ve updated some parts of the article in April 2023.
+Editor’s note: I’ve updated this article in end-April 2025.
 Financially, I’m not able to fly out to China again.
 If you’re in China and would be interested in testing some VPN services, send me a message.

 Looking for a VPN in China that actually works?